 Employees in these roles might be members of a project team, with no direct responsibility for overall project outcomes.
 Primarily, these roles would support wider project operations.
 They may use project tools and methodologies selectively to support organisational or business activities.

-In the MTS Certificate in Project Management Practice is made up of the following units:
+In the MTS BSB41515 Certificate IV in Project Management Practice is made up of the following units:

 - BSBPMG409 - Apply project scope management techniques